Greyhound FAQ

 Why do greyhounds need to be kept on a leash?

-A leash provides your greyhound protection from disasters.
+A leash assures your greyhound protection from disasters.
 These dogs have been bred for 4000 years to do one thing – chase.
 That instinct is further reinforced in their track training.
-In addition, they can see clearly for up to one-half mile, and their instinct keeps them alert in this regard.
-If they are not restrained, they risk getting hit by a car, mauled by another dog, and given their speed, they can easily become lost and frightened.
-Greyhounds are accustomed to walking on a leash and enjoy the exercise, as well as the attention they receive from the people who pass by.
+In addition, they can see clearly for up to a half mile, and their instinct keeps them alert in this regard.
+If they are not restrained, they risk getting hit by a car or mauled by another dog and given their speed they can easily become lost or frightened.
+Greyhounds are accustomed to walking on a leash and enjoy the exercise as well as the attention they receive from people who pass by.
 They must never be let off-leash in an unenclosed area.
-It is also recommended to keep them on a fixed leash.
-Flexi-leads are a hazard, given that a greyhound can attain full speed in three or four strides.
+They are sight hounds – their instinct and trained to hunt by sight.
+NEVER USE A RETRACTABLE LEASH on a greyhound.

 What should I expect if I adopt a greyhound?

-Adopting a greyhound will give you a gentle, loving companion, who, with a little time and patience, will be a GREYT addition to your family.
-Greyhounds are very polite dogs, eager to please, delight in your attention, and prefer to be alongside you when you are at home.
-Because everything in the home will be new – stairs, sliding glass doors, mirrors, linoleum floors, etc., some time will be required for adjustment.
-Expect him/her to be a bit confused and very curious at first, but they learn very quickly.
-Your tone of voice and a firm “NO” will quickly let your greyhound know how to behave around your home.
+Adopting a greyhound will give you a gentle, loving companion, who with a little time and patience will be a GREYT addition to your family.
+Greyhounds are very polite dogs, who are eager to please, delight in your attention, and prefer to be near you when you are home.
+Because everything in the home will be new – stairs, sliding glass doors, mirrors, hard surface floors, etc., some adjustment time is required.
+Expect him/her to be a bit confused and very curious at first, and they will learn very quickly.
+Greyhounds are sensitive animals and your tone of voice and a “no” will quickly let them you how to behave around your home.
 A note about dental care: Racing dogs have a totally soft diet and so the tartar builds quickly.
 To maintain clean teeth, brush your dog’s teeth at least twice weekly with special dog toothpaste and have annual dental check-ups performed by your veterinarian.
 Greyhounds do not make good watchdogs, as they bark very little and are usually as friendly with strangers as with their own family.

 What are some other good online resources for greyhound information?

-The Greyhound Project, Inc.: From this site, you can locate adoption groups in your area, research health issues, and subscribe to Celebrating Greyhounds, a premier quarterly magazine about greyhounds.
+The Greyhound Project, Inc.: From this site, you can locate adoption groups in your area and research health issues.

 Trackinfo: Another online database with greyhound racing records.